|Ohio Hunter Safety Education|

 One of the great benefits of being a Scouter is all the great food around the campfire.
 Each troop is encouraged to submit their best outdoor cooking dish of their choosing for the Golden Spoon competition.
 Do you have a troop favorite dish that you think is the best around?
 Then gather your ingredients, get the fire going, and cook up a winner to be judged by the camp staff.
 One troop will be named the winner of the Golden Spoon award, to be presented at the closing campfire.
 Of course, in this activity, everyone is a winner, because we all get to eat.

 A variety of trainings are available for leaders during the week.
 During your week of camp is a great time to get trained, because you're already there!

 Click here for a full schedule of adult programs.
 Here are some of the trainings available to adult leaders:

 The Camp Commissioner will provide a schedule of trainings and leaders are encouraged to attend all the trainings they can fit in during the week.

 If you fancy yourself as a marksman, consider competing for the Top Shot Award.

 A program will be offered to Ohio residents (youth and adult) which will allow them to obtain their hunter safety certification.
 This will be a two-evening program, offered on Tuesday and Thursday at the Eagle's Nest from 7:00 pm to 9:00 pm.
 Attendance at both sessions is required.
 Participants are encouraged to complete the home study portion prior to attending camp and must have it completed prior to Thursday's class.
 A certified volunteer instructor will lead the final completion sessions and administer the test.
-For more information and to download the home study materials, click here to visit the Ohio Department of Natural Resources Hunter & Trapper Education page, then click on the "Study at Home" link.
-Registration for the in-camp portion will be available through Doubleknot for youth and adults.
+For more information and to download the home study materials, click here to visit the Ohio Department of Natural Resources Hunter & Trapper Education page, then scroll down to find information on the Hunter Education Home-Study Course.
+Registration for the in-camp portion will be available through the online registration system for youth and adults.